orbitalquark/textadept/docs/api.md

 <a id="view.call_tip_pos_start"></a>
 #### `view.call_tip_pos_start` (number, Write-only)

-The position in which backspacing beyond it hides a visible call tip.
+The position at which backspacing beyond it hides a visible call tip.

 <a id="view.call_tip_position"></a>
 #### `view.call_tip_position` (boolean)